BeautyScientist/GSDIANOZAS/README.md

 So here’s the plan.
 Let’s try splitting the day up into 6-minute sessions \- 5 for working and 1 for admin \- and see if, even with this constraint, something worthwhile can be created.
 For example \- a book on how to cope with continual interruptions.
 This opening paragraph is my first trial with the concept.

+#### **Caffeine**

+I sometimes find it hard to get to sleep in the evening.
+I stay awake until one or later.
+Sometimes I work inefficiently on a particular project but more usually I aimlessly listen to odd bits of music or watch random videos.
+YouTube shorts are my drug of choice.

+The result of this is I get a short night’s sleep that affects the next day badly.

+I put it down to lack of willpower.
+And that’s no doubt part of it.
+But I have just spotted that it correlates with drinking low sugar coke drinks earlier in the day.
+And I mean much earlier.
+I’ve done the positive experiment and had the predicted bad night.
+I’ll leave off caffeine for av week and see what happens.

 #### **What can you get done in 10 minutes?**

 My biggest problem is starting jobs that I never finish.
 And I also hate killing off things I’m working on.
 So not surprisingly I have a massive number of unfinished jobs.
 But I wonder, is finishing a job a skill you can learn?
 So for example Can I finish this little article?
 I’m writing and get it posted to the book I’m writing and completely finished within 10 minutes?